alice0meta/TagTime/README.md

 How to make the tagtime daemon automatically start on bootup in OSX:

-sudo ln -s /path/to/tagtimed.pl /Library/StartupItems/tagtimed.pl -->
+sudo ln -s /path/to/tagtimed.pl /Library/StartupItems/tagtimed.pl

+TAGTIME_EDITOR or EDITOR environment variables will change the editor -->

 ## The Math